 Prevent Periodontitis and Other Diseases

-Remember how at Parker Dentistry Facial Rejuventation and Wellness we are always talking about how your oral health affects your overall health?
+Remember how, at Parker Dentistry Facial Rejuvenation and Wellness, we always talk about how your oral health affects your overall health?
 Well, a recent study discovered that there is actually a link between certain types of cancer and periodontal disease.
-Researchers from Tufts University School of Medicine in Boston and Johns Hopkins Bloomberg School of Public Health and Kimmel Cancer Center in Baltimore used data from the Atherosclerosis Risk in Communities (ARIC) study, which included comprehensive dental exams from 7466 participants from Maryland, Minnesota, Mississippi and North Carolina.
-Subjects were followed from the late 1990s until 2012.
-The data showed that 1648 new cancer cases were diagnosed during the follow-up period.
+“Researchers from Tufts University School of Medicine in Boston, Johns Hopkins Bloomberg School of Public Health, and Kimmel Cancer Center in Baltimore used data from the Atherosclerosis Risk in Communities (ARIC) study, which included comprehensive dental exams from 7466 participants from Maryland, Minnesota, Mississippi, and North Carolina.
+Researchers followed the subjects from the late 1990s until 2012.
+During the follow-up period, the data revealed the diagnosis of 1648 new cancer cases.

-Let’s back track a little first and talk about what periodontal disease is and how you get it.
+Let’s backtrack a little first and talk about what periodontal disease is and how you get it.

 Contact Us